DavidMANZI-093/apr-ticketing-system/README.md

   }
 }

+// Error Response (Ticket not found or not PAID):
+{
+  "success": false,
+  "message": "Failed to retrieve ticket QR code", "error": "Ticket not found"
+}

 // QR code contains HMAC-signed payload with ticket ID, event ID, seat ID, and timestamp
 // Base64 PNG format for easy integration
+// Only generates QR codes for tickets in PAID state
 ```

 ### Validate QR Code